ethereum/py-wasm/README.md

 Notes:

  * Because JavaScript does not support 64-bit integers, we allow passing i64 arguments to WebAssembly as two i32s.
 Helper code is available in both JavaScript and Web
+ * Arbitrary precision integers are stored as a string or as a sequence of i32s.
+The i32s can be passed to and from a webassembly file.

+TODO:

+ * Floating point canonicalization code injector.
+ * Interpretter as described in chapter 4.
+ * Support text format as described in chapter 6.